BetterThanWowhead/BetterThanWowhead.github.io/pages/about.md

 **How do i play?**

-In heavvy movement situations i use targeting macros (known as pvp macros) and when there is not a lot of movement i play with normal mouseover macros.
+In heavy movement situations i use targeting macros (known as pvp macros) and when there is not a lot of movement i play with normal mouseover macros.

 I also use two different sorts of macros for Lay on Hands and Blessing of Sacrifice, one that casts it on tank only since its off the GCD and i want to be able to use it as quickly as possible without having to move my mouse around, also one that is mouseover if i would have to cast these abilities on another player.